ASC 2022 Logo no tagline 300

 Additionally, long stems often include information that can be used to answer other questions in the test.
 This could lead your test to be an assessment of whose test-taking memory is best (i.e. “Oh yeah, #5 said XYZ, so the answer to #34 is XYZ.”) rather than who knows the material.

-Item authoring tips: distractors / options
+Item writing tips: distractors / options

 Unfortunately, item stems aren’t the only offenders.
 Experienced test writers actually know that the distractors (i.e. options) are actually more difficult to write than the stems themselves.
 When you review your test items, look to see if your item distractors contain